 Looking for jewellery supplies that will last?
 You’re in luck.
 If you opt for gold filled jewellery as opposed to gold plated, it should last somewhere between 10 to 30 years.
 What’s more, it costs a fraction of the price of high carat gold pieces.
 It’s a win-win!

 Does gold filled jewellery tarnish?

-- Try to cast using gold-filled metal.
+- Trying to cast using gold filled metal.

 Things we recommend you do with gold filled jewellery

 - Soldering using 9ct or 14ct easy solder.

 - Polishing gently to help maintain the gold layer.

 - Mixing with similar, softer metal components (e.g. silver) to minimise wear.

 - Offering gold-filled options to customers to maximise look but lower the cost.

 - Discussing the gold content of the metal with customers because not all gold-filled products are created equally and not everyone will be prepared to disclose this information.